RobertsLab/resources/protocols/DNA-Extraction-from-Histology-Blocks.md

 ### Tissue Lysis and Incubation

-**Step 11**: Clean the TissueTearor by running for 20 seconds in 10% bleach solution, 20 seconds in one nanopure water bath, then 20 seconds in a second nanopure water bath.
+**Step 11**: Clean the TissueTearor by running for 20 seconds in 10% bleach solution, 20 seconds in one DI water bath, then 20 seconds in a second DI water bath.
 Wipe the TissueTearor with a kim wipe.

 **Step 12**: Use the TissueTearor at setting 1 for 10 seconds to lyse samples.
 After each sample, repeat Step 11.